 9) Funny Commercials

 Funny commercials use humor to engage and entertain target audiences.
+When it comes to which types of commercials are becoming more popular, 36% of Gen Z prefers humor.
 Humorous commercials include clever scenarios, witty dialogue, musical interludes, visual gags, and slapstick humor to elicit laughter, amusement, and positive feelings towards your brand.
 Compared to commercials without humor, funny commercials are highly persuasive because they entertain the audience, improve brand attitudes, and build awareness by creating viral moments.
 Of course, it’s important for a funny commercial to be, well, funny.
 Identifying your target audience and understanding their sense of humor is essential when planning these commercials.
 That said, when accompanied by an airtight brand strategy, truly funny commercials move customers to buy and spread your brand message.

 10) Continuing Character Commercials

 Just like they sound, continuing character commercials use a recurring actor, mascot, or fictional character across multiple TV commercials and advertisements.
 The actor, mascot, or characters maintain consistent traits and personalities across a storyline that progresses through the life of an advertising campaign, creating a cohesive and recognizable brand identity.
 Think Samuel L. Jackson for Capitol One, the animated gekko for Geico, or Flo and Jamie’s team members for Progressive Insurance.
-These characters become associated with the brand and provide a tool to strengthen brand recognition.
+These kinds of commercials on tv feature characters who become associated with the brand in order to strengthen brand recognition.
 They can also enhance how engaging a commercial is by strengthening its storytelling.
 Though continuing characters in a commercial do not directly move customers to buy now, they solidify the brand in the customer’s mind.
 MSW research compared various metrics for television commercials.
 For ads with a continuing character, the average recall was on average 38% higher than for ads without.

 11) Reason Why Commercials